 Suzanne has significant experience working for her iwi in the areas of communication and community development.
 She is currently Runaka Manager for Kati Huirapa Runaka ki Puketeraki.
 Suzanne is currently Chair of the Ngāi Tahu fund and has previously sat as a member of Arts Council of New Zealand.

-Arjuna Oakes is a 20-year-old singer/songwriter, multi-instrumentalist and producer from Auckland, New Zealand.
+Arjuna Oakes is a singer/songwriter, multi-instrumentalist and producer from Auckland, New Zealand.
 Currently based in Wellington, he’s been performing since he was 6.
 Arjuna is a striking and assured new talent.
 This young artist demonstrates a profound understanding of his medium, which he complements with powerful, original sonic language.
 His music is inspired by jazz, soul, folk and world music, often exploring social issues through a distinctly personal lens.
 He has a fresh new voice, and shines with integrity and optimism Arjuna will benefit greatly from the Springboard package with mentoring and financial support

 Mentor: John Psathas ONZM